Sunnyside Campground

 Directions

 From Blue River, travel 4 miles east on Highway 126 to Aufderheide Drive (Forest Road 19).
-Proceed south on Aufderheide Drive, turning right at the Y and climbing to the top of Cougar Reservoir.
-Continue south on Aufderheide Drive for 8 miles to Forest Road 500.
-Turn left on Forest Road 500 and continue north for 0.5 miles to Sunnyside Campground.
+Head south on Aufderheide Drive for 8 miles, then turn left onto Forest Road 500 and continue 0.5 miles to the campground.

 Amenities